-St Catherine Monastery Egypt information, tours, prices, booking
+St Catherine Monastery Dahab Egypt tours, prices, booking

-St Catherine Monastery located at the foot of Mount Moses near to Dahab, Egypt.
+St Catherine Monastery Dahab located at the foot of Mount Moses near to Dahab, Egypt.
 In fact, St Catherine Monastery constructed by order of the Emperor Justinian.
 It was between 527 and 565 AC.
 The monastery built around what thought to be Moses’ Burning Bush which has a chapel built atop it.
-In fact, St Catherine Monastery is a spectacular natural setting for priceless works of art.
+In fact, the monastery is a spectacular natural setting for priceless works of art.
 Moreover, the monastery included Arab mosaics, Greek icons and Russian icons as well.
 Furthermore, the monastery has Western oil paintings, paintings on wax and fine sacerdotal ornaments.
-St Catherine Monastery also features marbles, enamels, chalices and reliquaries.
+The monastery also features marbles, enamels, chalices and reliquaries.

 Moreover, St Catherine Monastery has a reliquary which donated by Czar Alexander II.
 It was in the 19th century.
 It also has another one which donated by Empress Catherine of Russia in the 17th century.
-In fact, St Catherine Monastery has one of the largest collection of illuminated manuscripts in the world.
+In fact, the monastery has one of the largest collection of illuminated manuscripts in the world.
 (The Vatican has the largest).
 The collection consists of some 4,500 volumes in Greek, Coptic and Arabic.
 Moreover, the collection includes Armenian, Hebrew, Slavic, Syriac, Georgian and other languages.
-St. Catherine Monastery indeed has a rich history.
+The monastery has an indeed rich history.
 In fact, the monastery is a sparkling example of an undiscovered jewel of travel.
 Furthermore, it called the oldest working Christian monastery in the world.